Offset Charge Dependence of Measurement-Induced Transitions in Transmons

-Measurement-induced transitions outside of the qubit computational subspace, into high-energy levels of the transmon, have been attributed to multiphoton resonances occurring at specific intracavity photon numbers~\cite{Sank2016Measurement}.
-This observation has motivated theoretical studies that have led to a framework for understanding this phenomenon---referred to as measurement-induced transitions (MIST) and ionization in the literature---with predictions that are in good agreement with experimental results~\cite{Sank2016Measurement,Shillito2022Dynamics,Khezri2023MIST,Cohen2023chaos,Xiao2023Diagrammatic,dumas2024unified}.
-Crucially, because they involve high-energy states of the transmon, these resonances, and therefore the critical photon number where ionization occurs, have been predicted to be gate-charge dependent~\cite{Cohen2023chaos,dumas2024unified}.
-This observation stands in contrast to the transmon's 0-1 transition frequency whose gate-charge dependence is exponentially suppressed with increasing ratio of the qubit's Josephson energy $E_J$ to charging energy $E_C$~\cite{Koch2007ChargeInsensitive}.
-Moreover, because they affect high-energy states, higher-order harmonics of the transmon's Hamiltonian~\cite{Willsch2024higherharmonics} are expected to influence its ionization.
+Measurement-induced transitions \bd{into high-energy levels of the transmon} have been attributed to multiphoton resonances occurring at specific intraresonator photon numbers~\cite{Sank2016Measurement}.
+This observation \bd{has led to a theoretical framework} for understanding this phenomenon---referred to as measurement-induced transitions (MIST) and ionization in the literature---with predictions that are in good agreement with experiments~\cite{Sank2016Measurement,Shillito2022Dynamics,Khezri2023MIST,Cohen2023chaos,Xiao2023Diagrammatic,dumas2024unified}.
+Crucially, because they involve high-energy states of the transmon, these resonances, and their associated critical photon numbers, have been predicted to be gate-charge dependent~\cite{Cohen2023chaos,dumas2024unified}.
+This stands in contrast to the transmon's 0-1 transition frequency, whose gate-charge dependence is exponentially suppressed with increasing ratio of the qubit's Josephson energy $E_J$ to charging energy $E_C$~\cite{Koch2007ChargeInsensitive}.
+Moreover, because they affect high-energy states, higher-order harmonics of the transmon Hamiltonian~\cite{Willsch2024higherharmonics} are expected to influence its ionization.

 In this work, we present experimental observations confirming the role of gate charge and higher-order harmonics on measurement-induced state transitions.
-To this end, we measure the impact of the resonator photon population on the qubit state as a function of the average photon number $\bar{n}_r$ and of the qubit frequency $\omega_{01}$, for two transmons of different $E_J/E_C$ ratios.
-A previous experiment indirectly probed the gate-charge dependence of ionization by observing shot-to-shot variations in the critical photon number, variations that were attributed to fluctuations in the gate charge~\cite{Khezri2023MIST}.
-Here, the gate charge is actively monitored and stabilized, allowing us to directly confirm the theoretical model discussed in Ref.~\cite{dumas2024unified}.
+To this end, we measure the impact of the resonator photon population on the qubit state as a function of the average photon number $\bar{n}_r$ and of the qubit frequency $\omega_{01}$ for two transmons of different $E_J/E_C$ ratios.
+A previous experiment indirectly probed the gate-charge dependence of ionization by observing shot-to-shot variations in the critical photon number that were attributed to gate charge fluctuations~\cite{Khezri2023MIST}.
+Here, the gate charge $n_g$ is actively \bd{calibrated}, allowing us to directly confirm the \bd{theory}~\cite{dumas2024unified}.
 This understanding allows us to identify robust regions for readout as a function of $n_g$, and will inform future qubit calibrations, optimal control, and design strategies.